m5c/OAuthExample/README.md

   resource owners) have their proper time resource, which upon access tells the time in their customized format.
-* A newly coded [Time Proxy Service](Client) as OAuth2 **Client**, which attempts to access the TimeService on behalf of the user and therefore needs to be delegated permission, using the OAuth2 Protocol.
+* A newly coded [Time Proxy Service](Client) as OAuth2 **Client**, which attempts to access the TimeService on behalf of the user and therefore needs to be granted access.
+Permission to access the protected time resource is obtained, using the OAuth2
+  Protocol.
+This component likewise contains a minimal Web Frontent, to allow for interaction with the **Resource Owner** by means of a interpreting user-agent.
 * An (almost) off-the-shelf [Authorization Service](AuthorizationServer) which keeps track of users, services, granted access and tokens, to allow for a secured resource access following the OAuth2 dance.